ROOT™ Periodontal & Implant Centers

 In order to determine if PST is right for you, you will need to schedule an initial consultation, during which we will examine the overall health of your teeth, review your medical history, and determine what treatment options are best suited to your unique needs.

 If PST is determined to be the optimal treatment option for you, your procedure will typically begin with a local anesthetic.
 The type of anesthesia that is used may vary, depending upon the severity of your case as well as your overall sensitivity.
 Once you are properly numbed, your periodontist will make a small hole in your gumline that is approximately 6-7 millimeters.
-The severity of your case and number of teeth that need to be treated will determine how many pinholes are made.
+The severity of your case and the number of teeth that need to be treated will determine how many pinholes are made.
 Your periodontist will then use specialized instruments to reposition the gums to the proper position.
 Once properly placed, the procedure will conclude with the placement of collagen strips, which are used to support the tissue at the new position and help facilitate the healing process.

 Frequently Asked Questions about PST